iszczesniak/cpp/move/index.md

 the *value*.

 The definition of the value of an object depends on the implementation of the class.
-Usually the value is the state of its member fields and base objects.
+Usually the value of an object is the state of its member fields and base objects.
 However, there might be some supporting data in an object (e.g., some cache data) that do not have to be part of the object value.

-The value can be copied when the object is:
+The value of an object can be copied when the object is:

+* used to initialize a new object,

+* used in an assignment expression,

 * passed by value as an argument to a function,

 * returned by value from a function,

-* assigned to another object (e.g., a variable, an object in a container).

-Facts:
+all of which boil down to:

+* either the initialization:

+  `T t(<source expression>);`

+* or the assignment:

+ `t = <source expression>;`

+We're interested in the case where `<source expression>` is of a class type, i.e., it has an object, which we call the source object, or just a source.
+Object `t` is the target object, or just a target.

+Important facts about copying:

 * Copying takes time when the value to copy is big.

 * Copying is implemented by:

-  * the copy constructor (to initialize a new object),
+  * the copy constructor (to initialize an object),

-  * the copy assignment operator (to assign to an existing object).
+  * the copy assignment operator (to assign to an object).

-* We copy a value from the *source* object to the *target* object.

-* The source and the target can be anywhere.
+* The source and the target can be *anywhere*.

 By anywhere we mean different memory locations, i.e., copying is not limited to objects on the stack or the heap only.
 For instance, the